 We’re always hearing that we could be having better sex, a better orgasm, or a better relationship.
 But how often do we hear the nitty-gritty of how we can actually better understand our deepest desires and most embarrassing questions?
 Bustle has enlisted Vanessa Marin, a sex therapist, to help us out with the details.
 No gender, sexual orientation, or question is off limits, and all questions will remain anonymous.
 Now, onto this week’s topic: how to try orgasm control.

 A: Thanks for the question!
 First, let’s go over the basics.
-Orgasm control means what it sounds like — controlling and extending the timing of your orgasm.
-Typically it’s done by getting to the brink of orgasm, then stopping, slowing down, or lessening stimulation until your arousal levels drop.
-Then you get back to the edge of orgasm, and repeat as many times as you can stand.
+Orgasm control means exactly what it sounds like — controlling and prolonging the timing of your orgasm.
+Typically, it’s done by getting to the brink of orgasm, then stopping, slowing down, or lessening stimulation until your arousal levels drop.
+Then you get back to the edge of orgasm, and repeat as many times as you want/ can stand.

+The basic process of orgasm control can help your sexual interactions last longer.
+You can also use orgasm control to incorporate power play dynamics into your sex, by having one person be in control of the other partner’s orgasm.
 You can practice orgasm control alone, which is typically called "edging."
 Or you can practice it with a partner.
-The basic process of orgasm control can help your sexual interactions last longer.
-You can also use orgasm control to incorporate power play dynamics by having one person be in control of the other partner’s orgasm.

 Now, let’s go over the steps for learning orgasm control.

 First, I recommend getting started on your own.
 Most people tend to masturbate in a pretty linear way, trying to orgasm as quickly and efficiently as possible.
 But if you want to be able to stop yourself (or be stopped by a partner) before reaching orgasm, you have to learn when to stop yourself.
 Most people have what’s called a “point of no return.”
 Once you hit that point, you can’t stop your orgasm, no matter what you do.
 In order to even attempt orgasmic control, you have to learn to recognize the signs of your “point of no return.”